daneoj/Doomers_RayCast_API/index.md

 ## RCCamera API:
 RCCamera(wcPos, viewPortArray)

 setViewPort(viewPortArray)
 - Sets viewport of the RC_Camera (same as the Camera class)

 getViewPort()
 - Returns viewport array.

-setRayCast(fov, resolution)
+getFOV()

+setFOV(fov)
-- Sets total angle that raycasts will be performed between (higher number = wider FOV)
+- Gets/Sets total angle that raycasts will be performed between (higher number = wider FOV)

+getResolution()

+setResolution(res)
-- Sets the number of raycasts that will be performed (we do X raycasts from left to right, along the horizon line (Raycasting method does not support height)
+- Gets/Sets the number of raycasts that will be performed (we do X raycasts from left to right, along the horizon line (Raycasting method does not support height)

-setRCrot(rot)
+setRayCasterAngle(rot)
 - Sets the direction that the camera is facing. (the direction raycasts will originate from)

-getRCrot()
+getRayCasterAngle()
 - Returns the current rotation of the camera.

-setRCpos(pos)
+moveRayCasterAngle(t)
+- Moves the angle of the camera by the specified amount.

+setRayCasterPos(pos)
 - Sets current position of the camera in WC (location that raycasts originate)

-getRCpos()
+getRayCasterPos()
 - Returns current position of the camera in WC.

-rayCast(GridMap)
+moveRayCasterForward(d)
+- Moves RCCamera’s position forward relative to its current position.

+Raycast(GridMap)
 - Returns an array of raycasts
 - Provides information about hit/no hit, distance of hit, which object was hit.
 - This function will be called by GridMap.draw() to determine what parts of the map should actually be drawn